ek8203/CarND-MPC-Project/README.md

 The other two `state` vector elements, `cte[t]` and `epsi[t]`, are calculated.

-The cross track error `cte[t]` is calculated as a error of the vehicle position in `y` direction by evaluating the vehicle position `x` and substracting vehicle `y` position.
+The cross track error `cte[t]` is calculated as a error of the vehicle position in `y` direction by evaluating the vehicle position at `x` and substracting the `y` coordinate.
 The simulator provides 6 track waypoints at any timestep `t` as 2 vectors `ptsx` and `ptsy` in global map coordinate system.
 In order to be evaluated against the actual vehicle position the track waypoints coordinates are transformed from global coordinates to the vehicle coordinate system.
 This is done by shifting the center of the coordinate system to the vehicle position and rotating it (counterclockwise) `-psi` radians to get zero orientation angle in `x` direction:
 ```cplusplus
 // Shift coordinates to the center
 double shift_x = ptsx[i] - px;